flotools/flotools/README.md

 ##Plugin Monitor:

-This is a feature of Flo Tools that is for users of control surfaces with Pro Tools.
+This  feature of Flo Tools is for  control surface users with Pro Tools.
 When controlling a plugin's parameters using a control surface, the plugin monitor will speak the value of the parameter as it changes in real time.

 - Activate Plugin Monitor:	Option+/
 - Deactivate Plugin Monitor:	Option+Shift+/